ArchooD2/KevinBacon/README.md

 ## Optimization

 I want this to be optimized, so any suggestions or contributions to enhance the performance and efficiency of the scripts are welcome!
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute.

 ## Contributing